-As at September 30, 2023, the Senior Facility is comprised of a Canadian facility of \$300.0 million, a US facility of US\$110.0 million and a Canadian Term Loan Facility of \$250.0 million.
-As at September 30, 2023, the Company had a net draw of \$92.2 million on the Senior Facility (December 31, 2022 - net draw of \$208.5 million), with capitalized transaction costs of \$2.0 million (December 31, 2022 - \$0.8 million).
-Transaction costs attributable to the Senior Facility are recorded as part of the Senior Facility and amortized to finance costs over the remaining term.
+As at March 31, 2024, the Senior Facility is comprised of a Canadian facility of \$300.0 million and a US facility of US\$110.0 million and had a net draw of \$105.1 million (December 31, 2023 - net draw of \$140.6 million), with capitalized transaction costs of \$1.6 million (December 31, 2023 - \$1.8 million).
+The Canadian Term Loan Facility was drawn down in full on November 30, 2023, and is subject to quarterly amortization payments of \$10.4 million commencing in the third fiscal quarter following the drawdown, with the balance due upon maturity.
+Transaction costs attributable to the Senior Facility and the Canadian Term Loan Facility are recorded as part of each facility and amortized to finance costs over the remaining term.